top of page

 カロリンジャン.png

 The Carolingian minuscule was developed during the time of Charlemagne.
-The various regional scripts that emerged, such as Insular minuscule and Merovingian, were often challenging to read.
+The various regional scripts that emerged, such as Insular minuscule and Merovingian script, were often challenging to read.
 As a result, it was designed to produce a more readable script.
 This minuscule was the first script to be widely used in Western Europe after the collapse of the Western Roman Empire.
 It continued to be used for a long time afterwards, greatly influencing later generations, including humanists and foundational hand.

 TheMoutiers-Grandval Bible f.
 7v